 - The Florida Highway Patrol (scroll down to Section 14) have posted their “Communications” section (pdf), and the Phoenix Fire Dept. has their entire Operations Manual on-line, including communications-related sections.

 - The Santa Cruz County (Calif.)
 Emergency Communications Center (click on ‘Training’) has an excellent collection of training templates and set-up information.
+They also have their entire policy/procedure manaual on-line.

 - A list of higher education sources of public safety dispatch training.
 These institutions may be the best long-term solution to the on-going staffing crisis at public safety comm centers.